felixalacampagne/account/mysql.md

 - Connect to the new DB with MySQL workbench.
 If <password> is the same as before any old settings should work OK.
 - Locate the account backup directory (\\\\[tomcathost]\\Development\\accountDB\\mysqlbackup).
   Unzip the most recent zip file.
 The content should be a single .sql file.
-- Restore the account database from the backup file
+- Restore the account database from the backup file or from a dump file
   - Server > Data Import > Import from Disk > Import from self-contained file
     - Provide the path to the single SQL file from the zip
     - Create new default target schema: accountmysql